atharva2001b/MyWorkshopsApp/README.md

 ### highlighting use of Kotlin features like
 - Room Database
 - Kotlin Coroutines
-- Activities, fragments, View Models
+- Activities
+- Fragments
-- Live Data
+- Animations

 # APP